Our favourite St Ives beaches

 Cornwall is a global surf centre, and many visitors to St Ives give this exhilarating sport a go while they’re down here.
 Beautiful Porthmeor Beach is home to St Ives Surf School, which runs a wide range of watersports including surfing classes for kids and beginners, as well as sessions for advanced surfers.

 Of course, you don’t have to take to the surf.
-You can also enjoy a more laid-back day on Porthmeor with a take away from the excellent beach café, or a gentle poke around in the rockpools.
+You can also enjoy a more laid-back day on Porthmeor with a take-away from West Beach, or a gentle poke around in the rockpools.
 It’s also a great place to catch the sunset, especially if you walk up to St Nicholas’ Chapel at the top of The Island (the headland at the east side of the bay).
 Tate St Ives also overlooks the beach (you’ll need to book in advance this year, as it’s timed tickets only).
 Art, surf and food: modern Cornwall at its finest.

 Porthgwidden – a relaxing evening

 Bamaluz – fun for four-footed friends

 St Ives has restrictions on its beaches for dogs in the height of summer.
 The splendidly-named Bamaluz Beach can be scampered on all year.
 This hidden cove is between Harbour Beach and Porthgwidden, and is great for rock exploring as well as playing with your pet.
 There’s not much beach left at high tide, so pick your moment.

 Harbour Beach – at the heart of town